larsiusprime/HxLightMask/README.md

 # HxLightMask
-A collection of tiny-ish 2D lighting engine tools for Haxe (for grid-based games and whatnot)
+A collection of tiny-ish 2D lighting engine tools for Haxe (for grid-based games and whatnot).
+They have no external dependencies other than Haxe and the Haxe standard library, and are framework agnostic.
+The included demos use OpenFL for rendering & input, but you can use whatever you want in your own projects.

 ![](preview.gif)